 The opening of the $7 million dollar facility in July 2002 was a fulfillment of a dream that began with Dan and Dorothy Gerber.
 Scotti Merrill, the Gerber’s daughter, and long-time family friend Ted Johnson spearheaded the effort by forming the Art Center for Newaygo County, a non-profit organization dedicated to planning, building, and maintaining the Dogwood Center.
 Through grants from the Fremont Area Community Foundation and very generous gifts from community members, the Dogwood Center now is an incredible cultural venue and resource for the entire area.

 The Dogwood Center provides exceptional quality programs.
-Over the past few years Rumer Willis, Mandy Barnett, Tiffany, Crystal Bowersox, Hilary Kole, The Accidentals, Rory Block, Aquila Theatre, Joshua Davis, Harpeth Rising, Sarah Potenza, Satellite Collective, Jeff Daniels, Matt Giraurd, Judy Collins, The Ragbirds, Cashore Marionettes, Dogwood Summer Youth Theater, Grand Rapids Ballet, Drew Nelson, The Acting Company of New York, Kari Lynch Band, Braunschweiger Blues Band, Tom Cordle, Blue Lake Fine Arts Camp Faculty Winds, An Dro, Verve Pipe, Chris Smither, Grand Rapids Symphony, Freddie Cunningham and Root Doctor, Eisenhower Dance Ensemble, Chris Smither, Kathy Lamar, Watching for Foxes, Nebraska Theatre Caravan’s “A Christmas Carol”, Vincent Hayes Project, “Satellite” with members of the New York City Ballet, Edye Evans Hyde, Glenn Miller Orchestra, Empire Brass, Mark O-Connor, Janis Ian, and John Berry all performed at the Dogwood plus much, much more!
+Over the past few years Rumer Willis, Mandy Barnett, Tiffany, Crystal Bowersox, Hilary Kole, The Accidentals, Rory Block, Aquila Theatre, Joshua Davis, Harpeth Rising, Sarah Potenza, Satellite Collective, Jeff Daniels, Matt Giraurd, Judy Collins, The Ragbirds, Cashore Marionettes, Dogwood Summer Youth Theater, Grand Rapids Ballet, Drew Nelson, The Acting Company of New York, Kari Lynch Band, Braunschweiger Blues Band, Delilah DeWylde, Crane Wives, An Dro, Verve Pipe, Chris Smither, Grand Rapids Symphony, Freddie Cunningham and Root Doctor, Eisenhower Dance Ensemble, Chris Smither, Kathy Lamar, Watching for Foxes, Nebraska Theatre Caravan’s “A Christmas Carol”, Vincent Hayes Project, Satellite Collective, Edye Evans Hyde, Kenny White, Glenn Miller Orchestra, Empire Brass, Mark O-Connor, Janis Ian, and John Berry all performed at the Dogwood plus much, much more!